LiamLau1/Phys155Project/README.md

 Why is it important to calculate physical things about the system, for example magnetization, or other correlations, when the system is in equilibrium?

-2. Quantify how the total magnetization $ M $ (or you could you the magnetization per spin $ m $ by dividing the total magnetization by the number of sites, I would recommend this, and use small $m$ for everythin instead of large $M$) fluctuates with “time” when the system is in equilibrium.
+2. Quantify how the total magnetization $M$ (or you could you the magnetization per spin $m$ by dividing the total magnetization by the number of sites, I would recommend this, and use small $m$ for everythin instead of large $M$) fluctuates with “time” when the system is in equilibrium.
-The autocovariance of the magnetization $ M(t) $ for a time lag $ \tau $ is given by
+The autocovariance of the magnetization $M(t)$ for a time lag $\tau$ is given by

 ```math
 A(\tau) = \langle M'(t)\, M'(t+\tau) \rangle ,
 ```

-where $ \langle \cdot \rangle $ denotes averaging over a “long” time (ie. it's a running average over our samples that is constantly being updated by the metropolis algorithm and this average is for some long enough "time", ie. enough "time steps") and
+where $\langle \cdot \rangle$ denotes averaging over a “long” time (ie. it's a running average over our samples that is constantly being updated by the metropolis algorithm and this average is for some long enough "time", ie. enough "time steps") and
-$ M' = M - \langle M \rangle $ is the deviation from the mean.
+$M' = M - \langle M \rangle$ is the deviation from the mean.

 The autocorrelation is